CodeIntelligenceTesting/libpng/ci/README.md

-Scripts for the Continuous Integration of the PNG Reference Library
+Scripts for the Continuous Integration of the CI Reference Library
 ===================================================================

 Copyright Notice